wearevolt/s3-deploy-dotenv/README.md

 ```
 npm run deploy
 ```

+### CloudFront cache invalidation
+Set `CLOUDFRONT_DISTRIBUTION` for smart cache invalidation.
+Invalidation apply only for files with changed ETag.

 ### Gzip content
 Files with the extensions you specify will be compressed on the fly without the creation of additional temporary files on disk.